 What Text In Church Is Doing About It

-Our priority is making sure that your church’s messages are delivered.
-So, effective January 15th, we implemented an automated retry system to ensure deliverability of your messages.
+Our priority is to make sure that your church’s messages are delivered.
+So, effective January 15th, we implemented an automated retry system to ensure the deliverability of your messages.
 This week, we released our enhanced “smart retry technology”.
 Now, when a message is filtered by the carrier and not delivered successfully, Text In Church will automatically resend that message from a shortcode; this maximizes deliverability.
-Unfortunately a few carriers (T-mobile, Tellus) have begun falsely reporting messages as “delivered” even though they actually filtered the message and did not deliver it.
+Unfortunately, a few carriers (T-mobile, Tellus) have begun falsely reporting messages as “delivered” even though they actually filtered the message and did not deliver it.
 When this occurs, we are not able to retry sending.

 Additionally, when someone texts your keyword, we will now send your automated reply message (with the link to your digital connection card) from the shortcode to ensure the highest possible deliverability.
 Delivering your digital connection card is just too important.
 We will not risk your connection cards failing to deliver because of the carrier’s faulty reporting.

 If someone responds to a message of yours sent from a shortcode, we will automatically route that message into your Text In Church account's inbox.
 The personal and conversational piece of our platform will not be lost with the use of a shortcode, don't worry.